The PFAS test trusted by firefighters and first responders, now available for everyone!

 Splitting the sample

-The prepares sample is injected into the liquid chromatography column.
+The prepared sample is injected into the liquid chromatography column.
 Each PFAS compound interacts with the LC column differently, and exits at a different time.
 For example, a compound that interacts weakly with will exit the column earlier than one that interacts strongly.

 Liquid chromatography separates out the PFAS compounds